A-Morabet/invoice-generator-allied/readme.md

 ### Prerequisites

-No plugins, addons, or packages are needed to run this project locally.
+No packages are needed to run this project locally.

 ### Installation